Yeah69/MrMeeseeks.DIE.Docs/docs/getting-started.md

 }
 ```

-That's sufficient for a first small container configuration:
+That's enough for a first small container configuration:

 ```csharp
 using MrMeeseeks.DIE.Configuration.Attributes;